simvue-io/connectors-template/README.md

 * `test_macos`, `test_ubuntu`, `test_windows`: These run the unit tests, should not need to be altered
 * `test_integration`: These run the integration tests, you will need to provide a docker container to use and whatever installation steps are required for your case
 * `deploy`: Automates deployment to test-PyPI and PyPI for tagged releases (see below).
-You need to update the module names in this file - see the curly brackets.
+You need to update the module names in this file - search for 'your-module-name' and replace as required.

 ### Deployment
 When you are happy with your connector and are ready to deploy it to PyPI for the first time, you need to do the following: